natesasapan/SpotifyMultitool/README.md

 ## Functionalities:

   - Obtain an access token using client credentials 🪙
-  - Search for an playlist on Spotify 🎤
+  - Search for a playlist on Spotify 🎤
   - Retrieve all songs from the entered playlist 🎵
   - Export all songs and artist names to an excel file 📈